najma-amin/pitch/README.md

 ## PROJECT  NAME
- - A MINUTE 2 PITCH
+ - 60 SECONDS PITCH

 ## AUTHOR
- - BRIAN MUTUMA
+ - NAJMA AMIN

  ## DESCRIPTION
  - This is a Python-Flask Application that allows users to create a pitch in a minute.
 You only have 60 seconds to impress someone, the minute can make or break you.
 Users will create accounts, login, and create a pitch.
 They'll submit their one minute pitches and other users will vote on them and leave comments to give feedback on them.